openedx/openedx-webhooks/docs/install.rst

             # It will be used in a sentence like this:
             # "I've created issue PROJ-123 in {description}."
             description: the private MegaCorp Jira
+            # The person to contact for updating the Jira project settings.
+            # It will be used like: "Contact {contact} for help."
+            contact: Wes Admin (wes@megacorp.com)

 The mapping file is YAML that maps a repo name to two pieces of information: a Jira project and an issue type to create in that project.
 The file can be at any URL.
 As shown above, a raw GitHub URL is convenient.
 The reason this is separate from other config is so that this mapping file can be managed by Megacorp while the info file above with credentials in it is managed by the team running openedx-webhooks.
 The file specifies repos, possibly with wildcards, and for each provides the project and issue type to use: